-2024 Questions to Ask Your Vet (Each question worth one point, vet must initial) What vaccines do you need to give your horse?
+2025 Questions to Ask Your Vet (Each question worth one point, vet must initial) What vaccines does my horse need?
 Why?
 1. 2.
-How often should you deworm my horse?
-What dewormers should you use?
+How often should I deworm my horse?
+What dewormers should I use?
 3. What body condition score would you say my horse is?
 What (if anything) could I do to improve it?
-4. What is Vesicular Stomatitis (VS)?
-What are the symptoms/ signs?
+4. What is Pigeon Fever?
+What are the symptoms/signs?
 How do I prevent it?
+How would I treat it if my horse gets it?
 5. What else can I be doing to improve my horse's health?